bigskysoftware/htmx/www/essays/hypermedia-friendly-scripting.md

 Here, you can see that the JavaScript is the primary technology in use, with the hypermedia/HTML being used as a UI description mechanism.
 The fact that the HTML is a hypermedia is almost immaterial in this case.

-The inline scripting and the JSX approach do share an advantage in common: both satisfy the [Locality of Behavior(LoB)](https://htmx.org/essays/locality-of-behaviour/), design principle.
+That being said, the inline scripting and the JSX approach do share an advantage in common: both satisfy the [Locality of Behavior(LoB)](https://htmx.org/essays/locality-of-behaviour/), design principle.
 They both _localize_ behavior to the elements or components in question, which makes it easier to see what these elements and components do.